Paul Stringer

 He played with North Sydney, Northern Eagles, South Sydney and Parramatta years spanning 1997-2006.
 He played two matches for the Country Origin side in 2002 and 2005.

 Background

 Stringer was born Gosford, New South Wales, Australia.

 He attended Berkeley Vale Community High School on the Central Coast of New South Wales.
-This is the same school that produced Australia Rugby Union Wallaby star Adam Ashley-Cooper, Scottish and British Lions player Nathan Hines, Olympic Marathon runner and City to Surf winner, Martin Dent and icon of The Entrance Cricket Club, Michael Thorpe.
+This is the same school that produced Australia Rugby Union Wallaby star Adam Ashley-Cooper, Scottish and British Lions player Nathan Hines, Olympic Marathon runner and City to Surf winner, Martin Dent and icon of The Entrance Cricket Club & Mingara, Michael Thorpe.

 Playing career

 Stringer made his first grade debut for North Sydney in round 17 1997 against South Sydney and scored two tries in a 40-8 victory at the Sydney Football Stadium.

 Stringer made 27 appearances for North Sydney between 1997-1999 and was a member of the North Sydney side which played its final first grade game against the North Queensland Cowboys in Townsville.
 At the end of 1999, North Sydney merged with arch rivals Manly-Warringah to form the Northern Eagles as part of the NRL's rationalisation policy.
 Stringer was one of the few North Sydney players who elected to play on with the merged team.

 Stringer played with the Northern Eagles until the end of 2001.
 He then signed for South Sydney who had just been re-admitted into the competition after they were controversially excluded from the league at the end of 1999.
 Stringer played in the club's first game after readmission which was a 40-6 loss against rivals the Sydney Roosters.
 Stringer played with South Sydney until the end of the 2004 NRL season although his time there wasn't successful with the club finishing last in 2003 and 2004.
 Stringer then signed for Parramatta after departing Souths.

 Stringer was a key player in Parramatta's Minor Premiership in 2005 and again earned representative honours as a starting prop for the Country Origin side.
 Stringer played in Parramatta's finals campaign which ended when the club suffered a shock 29-0 loss against the North Queensland Cowboys in the preliminary final at Telstra Stadium.

 Stringer's final game as a player came in round 11 of the 2006 NRL season against Penrith at Penrith Park.